Socvest/streamlit-on-Hover-tabs/README.md

 - name: This is the name of the tab
 - iconName: This is the name of the icon you wish to use in the sidebar
+- styles: Borrowed an implementation from the wonderful [Victoryhb](https://github.com/victoryhb/streamlit-option-menu) implementation.
+It just has four html elements with css styles which you can adapt ust as you would if you were in a css file.
+It employs styles from glamor which allows for other implementations like hover, active etc as demonstrated below.
+    - 'navtab' which is the div container that contains the tabs
+    - 'tabOptionsStyle' which is the span container that contains the icons and tabName
+    - 'iconStyle' which is the icon tag that contains the icons
+    - 'tabStyle' which is the list contains the tabName

 You need to save the style.css file in your directory.
 Its located [here](https://github.com/Socvest/streamlit-on-Hover-tabs/tree/main/st_on_hover_tabs)